aphalo/photobiologySun/README.md

 library(photobiologySun)
 ```

-How many spectra are included in the current version of
+How many spectra are contained in the collection of spectra `gap.mspct`?
-‘photobiologySun’?
+In this case the spectra are from a fast time series of measurements.

 ``` r
 length(gap.mspct)
 #> [1] 72
 ```

+What are their names?

 ``` r
 names(gap.mspct)